sharetribe/flex-docs/src/docs/tutorial/customize-amenities-filter/index.md

 - **key**:

-  Key is saved to listing's public data, when the listing is created.
+  Key is saved to listing's public data when the listing is created.

   ![Console: amenities in public data](./console-amenities-public-data.png)

 - **label**:

   Label is just a hard-coded string that is shown in the UI.
-So, there's no translations for these in _en.json_ file.
+So, there are no translations for these in _en.json_ file.
 It's easier to modify options this way - just change the content of _marketplace-custom-config.js_.

-We want amenities to be related to cottage rental marketplace.
+We want amenities to be related to our cottage-rental marketplace.
 We'll use the following options:

 ```js
 export const amenities = [